MostafaGalal1/Secpar/README.md

 3. Secpar will fetch new submissions and update your GitHub repository.

 ### Note:
-To upload submissions codes for codeforces you need to have tor installed and inside your torrc file place these two line:
+To upload submissions codes for codeforces you need to have `Tor` installed and inside your torrc file place these two line:

 ```shell
 SocksPort 9050